Inner approximations of doubling weights with applications to Beurling-Malliavin theory in Toeplitz kernels: Introduction

-Note that the argument of a meromorphic inner function on the real line can be chosen to be a real-analytic and increasing function.
+Note that the argument of a meromorphic inner function on the real line can be chosen to be a real-analytic.
 It is unique if we assume that it is continuous and fix the value at the origin to be zero (which we do from now on).
-Its derivative can be expressed in terms of the Nevalinna factorization as follows
+Its derivative can be expressed in terms of the Nevanlinna factorization as follows

+This also shows that the argument is an increasing function.
 Central problems in the theory of analytic functions spaces include the distribution of zeros.
 A typical problem encountered in the theory is that of approximating a smooth and strictly increasing map $f : \mathbb{R} \to \mathbb{R}$ by the argument of a meromorphic inner function, $\Theta$, see the articles \cite{MR3631454, alexei_rupam_bounded_phase} which are dedicated to this problem and the articles \cite{MR2215727, MR2609247, MR2910798, MR2628803} where such an approximation plays a direct and decisive role.
-If one settles for the requirement that $f-\arg(\Theta)$ be bounded this is not a difficult problem.
-However, typically one is also required to control the derivative $\arg(\Theta)'(x)$ for real $x$ by a quantity related to the derivative of $f$.
+If one settles for the requirement that $f-\arg \Theta$ be bounded this is not a difficult problem.
+However, typically one is also required to control the derivative $\arg \Theta'(x)$ for real $x$ by a quantity related to the derivative of $f$.
 Our main result allows one to do this in the case that $f'$ behaves like $\alpha'$ for some $\alpha$ which is the argument of a meromorphic inner function and such that the measure

-is a local doubling measure.
+is a local doubling measure in the following sense: for an interval $I \subset \mathbb{R}$ we denote by $2I$ the interval with twice the length of $I$ and the same center.
+A Borel measure $\mu$ is called doubling if there exists a constant $C > 0$, such that for all bounded intervals $I$ the inequality $\mu(2I) \leq C\mu(I)$ is satisfied.
+It is called locally doubling if $\mu(2I) \leq C\mu(I)$, whenever $\mu(2I) \leq 1$.
 In fact, we shall also obtain more general results when the measure (not necessarily analytic) satisfies a local doubling condition (to be stated shortly).

 Since it may be quite difficult to see the applicability of such a result for the non-expert we include two applications of our result.
 The first is a general criterion for a set $\Lambda$ to be a zero set in a Toeplitz kernel generated by a unimodular and real-analytic symbol.
 This includes model and de Branges spaces.
 The second concerns the construction of a model space function $f$ which is majorized on the real-line by a given weight function $\omega$.
 This is in the theme of the Beurling-Malliavin majorant theorem which looks for weights which have a non-trivial minorant with Fourier spectrum contained in a fixed interval.
 We begin with some terminology.